-You should also tell Inland Revenue when you start out in business as a sole trader.
+You should also tell Inland Revenue when you start out as a sole trader.

-A sole trader’s business isn’t a separate legal entity from its owner — you’re responsible for all debts and liabilities of your business.
-Your personal assets, such as the family home, could be at risk if your business has debts it can’t repay or an unsatisfied customer sues you.
+Unlike a company, a sole trader’s business isn’t a separate legal entity from its owner.
+You’re responsible for all work-related debts and liabilities.
+Your personal assets, such as the family home, could be at risk if you have work debts you can’t repay or an unsatisfied customer sues you.

-If your turnover was more than $60,000 in the last 12 months, or you expect your turnover to be more than $60,000 in the next 12 months, you must register for GST.
+If your turnover — what you earned — was more than $60,000 in the last 12 months, or you expect your turnover to be more than $60,000 in the next 12 months, you must register for GST.

 GST: Do you need to register? (external link) - Inland Revenue

-Your net profit is taxed at individual tax rates.
-While you’re in business, you must file an IR3 income tax return at the end of each tax year.
+Your net profit — what you earn after working expenses — is taxed at individual tax rates.
+While you’re working as a sole trader, you must file an IR3 income tax return at the end of each tax year.
 You may have to pay provisional tax in your second year.

-You must keep accurate and complete business records.
-Your business records should include banking information, proof of income, including cash income, expenses and cash books.
-It’s important sole traders keep a record of money taken from the business for living expenses.
+You must keep accurate and complete work records for at least seven years.
+They should include banking information, proof of income, including cash income, expenses and cashbooks.
+It’s important you keep a record of money taken from any work accounts for your living expenses.

-For sole traders, keeping a dedicated business bank account can help keep business expenses separate from your personal transactions.
+Keeping a dedicated bank account can help you keep work expenses separate from personal ones.
 It may also be helpful to use accounting software to accurately track income and expenses.

 Check if anyone else has registered your intended business name, domain name and trade mark in one search using our ONECheck tool.